JonahRodriguez281/bard/docs/index.md

 The app will pull songs form the user's saved music library to then construct a playlist that will play while the user performs their desired tasks from a task list constructed in the application.
 After the timer expires, the music stops, and then alerts the user that they should take a 5 mintute break.
 After the 5 minute break is up, the user will recieve a notification that the break is over, and they can start another 25 minute long work session.

 The user can choose to save the playlist that was created directly into their Spotify account, so they can use it at a later date.
 Otherwise, after they've decided their timer, the application will generate a new playlist for the user.
+The User can save Task Types, which can then be used to Generate Tasks that will be completed alongside the Playlist.

+I've created this app as a person that has never been able to focus without music playing.
+From a very young age, I had difficulty focusing on any one task for very long.
+Once I began to play music as a musician, I found it profoundly helpful to have music playing while I was trying to focus.
+After realizing that, I've always done any studying, testing, and overall intensive thinking while accompanied by music.
+This app is dedicated to the idea that listening to music and keeping focus go hand in hand.
+I've tailored it to use the Pomodoro method as well, considering the massive amount of help it has been to my beloved Wife, who has also struggled with "Attention Retention" in her youth.

 ## Intended users

-* Students
+* Students cramming for tests, finals etc.
     > As a busy student who loses track of time and gets stuck in my studies without taking breaks, I need an app to remind me to reset and take scheduled breaks to make sure I don't overwork myself, and keep my mind fresh.

 * People who need musical accompaniment to stay focused